VPAT

 Partially supports Text colours in Moodle in most places have a contrast ratio greater than 7:1 against their default background.

-Some small amounts of texts with colours that meet the minimum contrast ratio of 4.5:1 for WCAG 2.2 Level AA but do not meet the enhanced colour contrast requirement of 7:1 for WCAG 2.2 Level AAA.
+Some small amounts of text with colours that meet the minimum contrast ratio of 4.5:1 for WCAG 2.2 Level AA, but do not meet the enhanced colour contrast requirement of 7:1 for WCAG 2.2 Level AAA.

 1.4.7 Low or No Background Audio